What is the Fertile Window and how can you make the most of it?

 There are ways you can increase your egg white cervical mucus naturally.
 These include keeping hydrated and eating plenty of green vegetables.
 Both help to increase your cervical mucus and keep the pH ideal for sperm to survive for as long as possible.
 Apparently grapefruit juice can help produce ideal conditions for sperm too.
 If you need a bit of an extra kick however you can try some supplements to help.
 I have very little EWCM before and during ovulation so I wanted to increase the amounts and therefore my chances of getting pregnant.
 I tried both products below when trying to conceive and they seemed to help me produce more cervical mucus.
 Along with the sperm friendly lubricant I had all bases covered if I needed a bit of help when it came to the crunch.

-FertileCM is a dietary supplement which costs around £27 (was £29.99) for one months supply.
-This supplement claims to do the following:
+FertileCM is a dietary supplement which claims to do the following:

 - Helps to build a healthy uterine lining for implantation.